SarafAnzumShreya/shreya/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-I’m Saraf Anzum Shreya, a B.Sc. student in Electronics & Telecommunication Engineering at RUET, with a 3.47/4.00 CGPA.
-My research interests include deep learning, AI, computer vision and medical imaging.
+I’m Saraf Anzum Shreya, a B.Sc. graduate in Electronics & Telecommunication Engineering at RUET, with a 3.50/4.00 CGPA.
+My research interests include deep learning, AI, computer vision and image processing.
 Since August 2020, I’ve been an independent artist on Redbubble, designing unique merchandise.

-I am also passionate about music, movies, and innovative AI solutions.
+I am also passionate about music, movies and innovative AI solutions.